Orrefors since 1898!

 The writer of "A fascinating story created over more than a century"

 For many people, Orrefors is a historic brand which was part of establishing the design movement Swedish Grace as well as the expression Scandinavian Design during its glory days in the 20th century.
 Orrefors means more than that to Maria Lantz who is one of the authors writing articles for the brand.
-For her, Orrefors is a place reminding her of her childhood, enriched with many beautiful memories of the high-quality glass products and trips to the glassworks.
+For her, Orrefors is a place reminding her of her childhood, enriched with many beautiful memories of the high-quality glass products and the trips to the glassworks.

 “The place Orrefors and the brand Orrefors are both of great importance to me.
 When I was little, we often bought products from the glassworks when we wanted to find a special gift for someone or buy something nice for ourselves.
 The high-quality glass brought us an exclusive feeling to our everyday life,” she says.